 The Intercity 125 fleet will be replaced by the IEP on the two lines regarded as the busiest and longest in Britain:

 The Great Western Main Line managed by First Great Western, which runs out from London’s super hub of Paddington and branches out to Bristol and Cardiff in South Wales via Reading, Oxford, and Swindon, and the North and South Cotswolds.
 Major towns such as Newbury and Swansea are also covered.
-The first trains of a 57 vehicle contract are expected to be running in summer 2017.
+The first trains are expected to be running in summer 2017.